NikitaLitvinov21/CleaningWithHeart/docs/restapi-en.md

 ![UpdateBookingIncorrectPhone](./images/Update%20Booking%20Incorrect%20phone.png)

-If you pass `user_equipment` as `true`, it will ultimately be treated as `false`.
+If you pass `use_equipment` as `true`, it will ultimately be treated as `false`.
 This is due to the implementation features described in the "Creating a Booking" section.
 For now, you should pass it as `"true"` or not pass it at all to have it as `false`.

 ![UpdateBookingWithBoolean](./images/Update%20booking%20with%20boolean.png)